JerryK026/JerryK026/README.md

 <div align=center>

 Hi there 👋 I'm a student intend to be a backend engineer 👩‍💻
-Currently interested in OOP skills and MSA these days. 💪
+Currently interested in OOP skills and MSA. 💪

 <br />